SimonStnn/soundboard/README.md

 ### Config

 You can customize the soundboard to your liking in the config.
-If you want to keep the default, you can ignore this section.
+If you want to keep the default, you can ignore this section and skip to [Installing a virtual cable](#installing-a-virtual-cable).

 #### Manually